LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 ### Satellite Screen

 This screen predicts when Amateur Radio satellites will pass overhead the current location, for the next 24 hours using the location, date and time entered by the operator.
-It also automatically corrects for Doppler shift on both the Tx and Rx frequencies, as well as displaying the azimuth and elevation of the satellite in a variety of ways, including numerical and polar plot.
+It also automatically corrects for Doppler shift on both the Tx and Rx frequencies, as well as displays the azimuth and elevation of the satellite in a variety of ways, including numerical and polar plots.

 Before this screen can be used, the operator **MUST** enter their location, as well as the current time / date into the Radio Info screen.
 Also, the satellite orbital data Keps' **MUST** be uploaded using the CPS.